 The three of you walked outside to see Ludwig coming around the corner with Berlitz and Aster.
 The dogs' tails were wagging and they barked excitedly at the idea of an outing.
 Blackie had to stay home because of the lack of room in the car.
-You made a mental note to buy a bigger car so you could bring all the dogs.
+You made a mental note to buy a mini SUV so you could bring all the dogs.

 The drive to the park was amusing.
 Berlitz and Aster sat by the windows, sticking their heads out.
 Gilbert sat squished next to Dieter, who rattled one of his plastic toys and put it in his mouth.
 You couldn't help but chuckle at the sight.